EllaBrands/stanDev/Longer-Term-To-Do-List.md

 * get the "right" answer to within MCMC error
 * make sure we have speed regression tests so we don't get slowdowns by surprise

+#### CSV I/O

+Andrew wants this, but no idea how to do it given that CSV format isn't very general.
+We'll probably need to read multiple file types at once if we want this to work.